Updated Dec 2022 (DM)

 Condensed versions of this policy are also available as part of the Group Leader Handbook and the Homestay Host Handbook.

 Statement of Intent

-It is the policy of Wimbledon School of English to safeguard the welfare of all vulnerable adults, children and young people by protecting them from all forms of abuse including physical, emotional and sexual harm.
+It is the policy of Wimbledon School of English to safeguard the welfare of all children and adults at risk and to protect them from all forms of abuse including physical, emotional and sexual harm.

-This organisation is committed to creating a safe environment in which young people can feel comfortable and secure while engaged in any of Wimbledon School of English programmes.
+This organisation is committed to creating a safe environment in which all students, regardless of their age, can feel comfortable and secure while engaged in any Wimbledon School of English programme.
 Staff must at all times show respect and understanding for the individual’s rights, safety and welfare, and conduct themselves appropriately.